YoshinoriN/SiteStatus/README.md

 Batch application for check & validate domains.

-Create whois(SLD only) & serverside certificate status to JSON.
-And store it to local storage or AWS S3.
+Create JSON its includes whois(SLD only) & serverside certificate statuses.
+And store it in local storage or AWS S3.

 # Requirements